Introduction: Transformable Leather Sculpted Earrings

 I saw these earrings online and thought the concept by oropopo was beautiful.
 I decided to use the concept for my own design.
 These earrings are easy to make and can be repeatedly sculpted in various ways to suit your taste each time you wear them.
-You can follow the steps below to cut them by hand or use the .svg file to cut them on a laser cutter.
+You can follow the steps below to cut them by hand, use my template attached below, or use the .svg file to cut them on a laser cutter.

 veg tanned leather